Codyvanzandt/beautiful-jekyll/aboutme.md

 Biographically, I grew up in [Crystal Beach, Texas](crystalbeachlocalnews.com) - a tiny coastal town one hour from the Texas-Lousisana border and ten steps from the Gulf of Mexico.
 I then got my BA in Computer Science and English from [Rice University](rice.edu) where I also taught guitar, produced shows for the notorious [Marching Owl Band](mob.rice.edu), and directed a rambunctious theater-in-the-round production of Oscar Wilde's The Importance of Being Earnest.

 I'm in the process of migrating my scholarship and other important tidbits to this website.
-As the site grows, you'll find digital humanities scholarship, programming tips, teaching resources, theater scripts, and musings on Things That I Think Matter<sub>TM</sub>.
+As the site grows, you'll find digital humanities scholarship, programming tips, teaching resources, theater scripts, and musings on Things That I Think Matter$^{TM}$

 My contact information can be found in logo form at the bottom of this page (and most others on the site), although emailing me [here](mailto:cody.a.vanzandt@gmail.com) will likely be fastest.
 Feel free to reach out - I'll happily respond to any questions or comments.